-Waiver Service Unit Provider Type Provider Specialty Procedure Code Modifier Description Assistive lhous 51 Home & Community Habitation 544 Assistive Technologies T2028 (Specialized Supply) T2029 SE: State & Federal Funding Technology Item 55 Vendor 250 DME/Medical Supplies (Specialized Medical Equipment) U2: Adult Autism Waiver
+Waiver Service Unit Provider Type Provider Specialty Procedure Code Modifier Description Assistive Technology ltem 51 Home & Community Habitation 544 Assistive Technologies T2028 (Specialized Supply) T2029 SE: State & Federal Funding U2: Adult 55 Vendor DME/Medical Supplies (Specialized Medical Equipment) Autism Waiver

-Place of Service Codes: 11 (Office), 12 (Home).
+Place of Service Codes: 11 (Office), 12 (Home), 99 (Other Place of Service).
 Electronic Visit Verification?
 No

-Note: Providers that meet the standards for Supports Coordination or Specialized Skill Development may subcontract with providers of Assistive Technology as an Organized Health Care Delivery System (OHCDS).
-See Appendix A for procedure codes and policy on submitting an OHCDS Administrative Fee.
+Providers that meet the standards for Supports Coordination or Specialized Skill Development may subcontract with providers of Assistive Technology as an Organized Health Care Delivery System (OHCDS).
+See Appendix A of this document for procedure codes and policy on submitting an OHCDS Administrative Fee.

-Limitations: Assistive technology devices costing \$750 or more must be recommended by an independent evaluation of the participant's assistive technology needs, including a functional evaluation of the impact of the provision of appropriate assistive technology and appropriate services to the participant on the customary environment of the participant.
+Assistive technology devices costing \$750 or more must be recommended by an independent evaluation of the participant's assistive technology needs, including a functional evaluation of the impact of the provision of appropriate assistive technology and appropriate services to the participant on the customary environment of the participant.
 Multiple devices processed in the same transaction do not necessitate an evaluation unless the cost of any one device included on the invoice exceeds \$750.